filbary/apps-comparison/README.md

 * **results** - here are statistics and reports downloaded from locust web UI

 ## Setup
 To build and push Docker images and Helm charts, simply commit to the main branch or create a pull request.
-To deploy the applications, start the run.sh script located in the configuration directory.
+To deploy the applications, start the run.sh script located in the configuration directory (remember to put kube config file to "/configuration/kubeconfig/config").
 To initiate tests, either navigate to the Locust web UI exposed by the node port, port forward to Locust, or trigger the CronJobs :)

 ## App view
 ![image](https://github.com/filbary/test/assets/62804065/c37fb375-5a39-43d7-8cea-6051daebee19)